Runge-Kutta Approximations for Direct Coning Compensation Applying Lie Theory: Introduction

 The main contribution of this work is generalizing coning compensation algorithms to higher-order integrators.
-Attitude propagation is traditionally stated as an initial value problem where the ordinary differential equation (ODE) is referred to as the Bortz equation.
-To our knowledge, we are the first to equate the Bortz equation to the inverse-Jacobian of the Lie algebra.
-Simplifying the ODE, motivated by Lie theory, enables both usage of traditional Runge-Kutta integrators and approximate solutions discarding higher-order terms.
+Gyros do not provide absolute measures of vehicle attitude.
+Instead, vehicle attitude states must be propagated - or integrated - using inertial measurements.
+Attitude propagation fundamentally represents an initial value problem where the ordinary differential equation (ODE) depends on the coordinate choice for state variables.
+Quaternions are a common choice for attitude representation within the navigation community, and high-order integration methods have been demonstrated for instantaneous rate measurements \cite{andrleGeometricIntegrationQuaternions2013a}.
+Low-order methods have been demonstrated for rate-integrating gyro \cite{crassidisThreeAxisAttitudeEstimation2016a}.
+For attitude represented in exponential coordinates (also known as the rotation vector), the ODE is referred to as the Bortz equation in the navigation community.
+This work makes explicit the equivalence between the Bortz equation and the inverse-Jacobian of the Lie algebra.
+Recognizing the Bortz equation as an invertible matrix simplifies the state-propagation ODE.
+The simplified ODE conveniently fits into traditional Runge-Kutta integrators, and approximate solutions are available by discarding higher-order terms.
 The Lie-theoretic perspective highlights a need to model angular rates from integrated measurements.
-Our second contribution is fitting polynomial models for instantaneous rates from integrated measurements.
+The second contribution is fitting polynomial models for instantaneous rates from integrated measurements.
 Aggregating multiple measurements enables higher-order polynomial models which in-turn enables higher-order integrator methods.
-Our final contribution is quantifying variations in integration error based on solver order, polynomial order of rate models, and approximate solutions to the ODE.
-We provide new methods for propagating attitude for inertial navigation leveraging consecutive integrated rate measurements.
-Our results can be used to reduce integration error or as method to increase step size (potentially reducing computations) while preserving fidelity.
+The third contribution is quantifying variations in integration error based on solver order, polynomial order of rate models, and approximate solutions to the ODE.
+New methods for propagating attitude are provided for inertial navigation leveraging consecutive integrated rate measurements.
+The combination of curve-fitting and ODE solver selection decouples solver order from the number of integrated measurements.
+Results can be used to reduce integration error or as a method to increase step size (potentially reducing computations) while preserving fidelity.